cossentino/nyt_topstories/README.md

 # NYT Top Stories Reader

+This Ruby CLI program allows users to interact with the current day's New York Times (NYT) headlines, through requests to the NYT API.

+The user can:
-This Ruby program retrieves the day's headlines from the New York Times, filtered by section.
-Users can read a summary of each article, and open its url in a browser.
+    --Retrieve the headlines from any NYT section --View a brief summary of and details the corresponding article --Open the article in a browser

 ## Installation

-## Usage
+1) Clone the nyt_topstories repository onto your computer.
+The project folder is named nyt_topstories

+2) CD into the project folder and execute:

+`ruby bin/run.rb`

 ## Development